Researching for history

 Journals

 Journals are specialist works published periodically, usually monthly, bi-monthly or quarterly.
 They are sometimes known as academic journals or scholarly journals.
+Most journals contain news, book reviews and essays written by academics and historians.

-Because journals are written by experts and published regularly, they are probably the best place to find the latest research on a particular topic.
 A list of history related journals can be found here.
 Large colleges and universities often hold physical copies of some journals, while other journals can be accessed through online archives (see below).

 Online archives

-Most schools, colleges and libraries provide their students with several online archives and repositories.
-These archives are paid services that provide access to a searchable archive of books, academic journals, magazine articles and other useful publications.
+Most schools, colleges and libraries provide their students with access to several online archives and repositories.
+These archives are paid services that offer a searchable archive of books, academic journals, magazine articles and other useful publications.
+Some of the best known online archives include JSTOR, EBSCO, Project MUSE and Questia.

 These archives are probably the best place to find information on complex or obscure history topics.
 Searching these archives is more involved than searching the open web, however, so will require more of your time and perhaps some training.
 You may also need to sift through and read many search results before you find exactly what you need.